The Compendium of Standards

 Standards may be classified by their scope:

-- Sectoral These cover the economic and institutional sectors such as the government and central bank, banking, securities, and insurance industries, and the corporate sector.
+Sectoral These cover the economic and institutional sectors such as governments and central banks; banking, securities and insurance industries; and the corporate sector.

 From an implementation perspective, standards also differ in their specificity:

-- Principles These are fundamental tenets pertaining to a broad policy area.
-Principles are usually set out in a general way and therefore offer a degree of flexibility in implementation to suit country circumstances.
+Principles These are fundamental tenets pertaining to a broad policy area.
+Principles are usually set out in a general way to suit country circumstances.

 Why Standards Are Important